jumpcannon/speculator-bot/README.md

 ## License

-Copyright © 2014 Morgan Mullaney
+Copyright © 2014 Morgan Astra

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.